 unto Caesar what is Caesarís, and unto God what is Godís." -- Jesus of Nazareth

 To win at poker you don't just need to beat your opponents.
 You need win an amount greater than your contribution to the house.
-This

-percentage of each pot, but it can also mean time collection, a single "time pot" or an entry fee into a tournament.)
+a percentage of each pot, but it can also mean time collection, a single "time pot" or an entry fee into a tournament.)

 you are thinking about the effect of the rake on your play.

 Some time ago a question was posted on the RGP newsgroup: "How do I figure how much I am paying in a raked game?"
 One way to

 answer is simply add up the amount of rake from the pots you win and you have the amount of rake you paid.
 But that is a results-oriented

 answer.
 The amount of rake this player causes the house to take because of his actions is more complicated than that.

 Rake isnít taken instantaneously after a hand is completed and before a pot is awarded.
 The house takes rake incrementally during the course

 of the action of a pot, before a pot is awarded.
 At the point rake is taken, there is no winner or losers.
 There is only pot equity.
 The taking